YouTube Gaming’s Ryan Wyatt on gaming’s explosive growth in 2020

 GamesBeat: Do you feel like you’ve diversified beyond PewDiePie?

-Wyatt: PewDiePie, because he’s been a gaming creator in the platform for 10 years now, he has been big and he continues to be big.
-But I do believe–when you look at the numbers, that 300 gaming creators hit 10 million subscribers, that speaks volumes about the diversity of where content is coming from, where content is being attributed to.
+Wyatt: PewDiePie, because he’s been a gaming creator in the platform for 10 years now, he has been big, and he continues to be big.
+But I do believe — when you look at the numbers, that 300 gaming creators hit 10 million subscribers, that speaks volumes about the diversity of where content is coming from, where content is being attributed to.
 You see people growing quickly.

-If you look at Valkyrae, talking about streaming deals–that was someone who was streaming on Twitch to 2,000 or 3,000 average concurrent viewers.
+If you look at Valkyrae, talking about streaming deals — that was someone who was streaming on Twitch to 2,000 or 3,000 average concurrent viewers.
 She hit 120,000 concurrent viewers the other day.
 She’s the biggest woman live gaming streamer in the world.
 She did that in 11 months, 10 months.
 There’s a bunch of swimming lanes, if you will, for creators to find their niche, find what their business is, and find success.

 What’s next for us is interesting.
 The watch time numbers really are astronomical.
 Obviously, it’s my job to figure out how to keep growing that.
 A lot of it is going to be cultural shifts in people watching gaming videos.
 We’ve already seen it, and we’ll continue to see it happening.
 I fully expect gaming video to keep growing at the rate that it’s growing.
 The hardware being launched this year is going to be big.
 Games are getting better.
 Games are becoming more accessible to everyone.